RagnarB83/ash-documentation/docs/PySCF-interface.rst

 Sometimes in unrestricted SCF calculations, one wants to guide the SCF procedure to find a symmetry-broken solution.
 This is typically performed in the context of broken-symmetry DFT to describe spin-coupled antiferromagnetic states.
-This can be performed in the PySCF interface by specifying BS=True, setting the spin multiplicity of the high-spin state (HSmult) and specifying the atom to flip (spinflipatom string should contain both atom index and the element).
+This can be performed in the PySCF interface by specifying BS=True, setting the spin multiplicity of the high-spin state (HSmult) and specifying the atom(s) to flip (atomstoflip is a list of atom indices ).

 *Broken-symmetry solution via spin-flipping a spin-center from the high-spin solution*